 If you think you've been caught up in a sports betting scam you

-can report it to your state police service which
+can report it to your state police service which is responsible for

-is responsible for investigating alleged fraud.
+investigating alleged fraud.

-You can also report it to your state's office of fair
+You can also report it to your state's office of fair trading or

-for the regulation of sales offers or promotions about goods and
+regulation of sales offers or promotions about goods and

-You can also report the matter to ACCC's SCAMwatch website
+You can also report the matter to ACCC's SCAMwatch website.

 The promoters imply that sports betting and